 The response is still some how too uniformly linear.
-Suppose you want more of a flat response in the middle, i.e., you want to give a 15% tip in general, but want to also specify a variation if the service is exceptionally good or bad.
+Suppose that you want more of a flat response in the middle, that is, you want to give a 15% tip in general, but want to also specify a variation if the service is exceptionally good or bad.
 This factor, in turn, means that the previous linear mappings no longer apply.
 You can still use the linear calculation with a piecewise linear construction.
 Now, return to the one-dimensional problem of just considering the service.
 You can create a simple conditional tip assignment using logical indexing.

 tip = zeros(size(service)); tip(service<3) = (0.10/3)*service(service<3)+0.05; tip(service>=3 & service<7) = 0.15; tip(service>=7 & service<=10) = ...
 (0.10/3)*(service(service>=7 & service<=10)-7)+0.15; plot(service,tip) xlabel('Service') ylabel('Tip') ylim([0.05 0.25])

 Suppose that you extend this apprach to two dimensions, where you account for food quality again.